tpham69/tpham69/README.md

 - 👋 Hi, I’m @tpham69
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in CS
-- 🌱 I’m currently learning at FPT
+- 🌱 I’m currently learning at FPL

 <!---
 tpham69/tpham69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.